Nyton Road, Westergate

 Our Approach

 To further promote a sustainable environment, widening of the existing pedestrian footway on Nyton Road and improved access to the existing bus stop on Fontwell Avenue were approved as part of the outline application.
 Our civil engineering team took these preliminary drawings through to detailed designs, and also had to be aware of further future improvements planned by West Sussex, which include the conversion of the newly widened footway to create a shared footway/cycleway, and the provision of a toucan crossing on Nyton Road.
-To accommodate the increased width of the carriageway a number of soakaways were required.
-Our civil engineering team conducted hydraulic modelling of the soakaways to ensure that this system is well designed.
+To accommodate the increased width of the carriageway, we conducted hydraulic modelling to aid with the design of a number of soakaways that were required.

 The Results

-The Reserved Matters application was approved in January 2018, with the site receiving S278 Technical Approval in July 2018.
-We look forward to seeing the scheme built out in the near future.
+We were delighted to see that the Reserved Matters application was approved in January 2018, with the site receiving S278 Technical Approval in July 2018.